lajamie/dog-api/README.md

 Or just `rake` by it self.
 The application should now be running in `http://localhost:4567`.

 ## Why you made this?
-There's a [Cat API](http://catfacts-api.appspot.com) that returns cat facts.
-I like cats but I like dogs more.
-Equilibrium must exists.
+There's a [Dog API] that returns dog facts and a [Cat API] that returns cat facts.
+I like cats and dogs but I like space more. #theuniverse

 ## Sources
 Lot's of places, I'll list them tomorrow, mom.